 Upon graduation, students are employed in a variety of settings that reflect the diverse populations served by Audiologists.
 Some graduates are self employed in private practice clinics that provide speech, language and hearing services.
 Others function as members of interdisciplinary teams in healthcare settings or educational settings, or in research laboratories.

-Our academic programs and on-campus Speech-Language and Hearing Center are fully accredited by the council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language and Hearing Association.
+Our academic programs are fully accredited by the council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language and Hearing Association.
 Graduates accumulate the basic science, clinical course work and clinical experiences necessary for national certification (ASHA Certificate of Clinical Competence, CCC).
-2013 Praxis pass rate for Northeastern students was 100%.
+2016 Praxis pass rate for Northeastern students was 100%.

 The doctoral education program in audiology at Northeastern University, Boston, Massachusetts is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.